steelbrain/PDO-Mysql/README.md

 PDO-Mysql
 ===========
-PDO-Mysql is a PDO wrapper for php, it's guranteed to make your life easy.
-It saves you from inventing the wheel again.
+PDO-Mysql is a PDO wrapper for php, it's guranteed to make your life easier.
+It saves you from re-inventing the wheel.
 ## Examples:

 ### Initialization
+Note: If you're using HHVM version, You must either provide null as config or `shape('host' => 'yourhost','user' => 'youruser','db' => 'yourdb','pass' => 'yourpass')`
 ####Method 1
 ```php
 <?php